Mark Emmert: Northern Illinois University

-University of Colorado Boulder
+University of Colorado Denver

-Emmert had various academic administrative positions at the University of Colorado Boulder (1985-92).
+Emmert had various academic administrative positions at the University of Colorado Denver (1985-92).
 He has listed these on his C.V.: appointments in the Graduate School of Public Affairs as Associate/Assistant Professor, and Associate Dean responsible for daily administration of academic and student matters; Assistant to the UC System president, and an Associate Vice-Chancellor.
 Emmert was a Fellow of the American Council on Education.

 Montana State University

-Emmert served as provost and vice president for academic affairs at Montana State University from 1991 to 1995.
+Emmert was provost and vice president for academic affairs at Montana State University from 1991 to 1995.
 In this role, he, along with the vice president for research, Robert Swenson, led a successful effort to increase research funding at the university, including from the National Science Foundation.
 He also worked with U.S. Congressional leaders to gain support for new agricultural research facilities on campus and distance learning programs.

 The NCAA ruled that Montana State was guilty of a "lack of institutional control" in 1993, stemming from behavior that occurred before Emmert arrived at the university.
 The ruling was reached at the time Emmert belonged to the university's senior management team, along with Jim Isch, a former NCAA official.
 The case related to academic fraud involving an assistant men's basketball coach and a recruit.
 The NCAA didn't rule on the case until after Emmert left for UConn in 1995.
 Emmert had no involvement with the athletic programs in his role as provost and was unaware of the investigation, nor was he ever named or implicated in any wrongdoing.